ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 FOSS projects and foundations without a code of conduct will not attract as many contributions as ones with a healthy and friendly community.

+See the recent GitHub Developer's survey, which showed a large majority of developers - of every background - believed that encouraging diverse contributors was an important thing for projects.

 ---
 template: logorb